paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.2.3.
 Assertion Requirements

-In order to be valid at AAL 2, authentication assertions SHALL meet the requirements of Assertion Level 2 as defined in SP 800-63C.
+In order to be valid at AAL 2, authentication assertions SHALL meet the requirements defined in SP 800-63C.

 ####4.2.4.
 Reauthentication

 At AAL 2, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
-Reauthentication of the subscriber SHALL be repeated following a period of at least 30 minutes of user inactivity.
+Reauthentication of the subscriber SHALL be repeated following a no more than 30 minutes of user inactivity.
 It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.
 Reauthentication requires the use of both authentication factors.

 ###4.3.
 Authenticator Assurance Level 3